axiom-crypto/axiom-docs/docs/sdk/smart-contract-sdk/axiom-test.md

 #### `query`

 Generates a `Query` struct from a `querySchema`, ABI-encoded `AxiomInput` struct, and a `callbackTarget` address, which can then be used to test sending/fulfilling queries.
-Can optionally set `callbackExtraData` and `feeData` via a function overload.
+Can optionally set `callbackExtraData`, `feeData`, and `caller` via a function overload.

 ### `AxiomVm.sol`